About

 Eat for the Earth makes it easier for people to eat more plants and less animal products to sustain all life on earth.

-In these times of unprecedented jeopardy for all life on earth, the people of the earth and our leaders must come together to effectively address accelerating environmental degradation, especially disruptions in climate, the most critical issue of our time.
+In these times of unprecedented jeopardy for all life on earth, the people of the earth and our leaders must come together to effectively address accelerating environmental degradation, especially disruptions in climate, one of the most critical issues of our time.
 The United Nations has said we must drastically reduce emissions before 2030 if we are to avoid runaway global warming and the point of no return.
 Many scientific authorities believe this projection is overly optimistic.

 We cannot afford to procrastinate any longer before taking bold, creative, and courageous action to drastically and quickly reduce greenhouse gas emissions from all major sources, including not only the production of fuel and energy, but also from the ways we produce food for human consumption.
 In fact, several recent studies have come to the conclusion that even transitioning to 100% carbon-free fuels and energy will not avert runaway warming unless we also fundamentally change global human diets toward more plants and less animal products.
 This is the call to action out of which Eat for the Earth was formed.

 Although the facts are stark, this is also a time of unprecedented opportunity.
-If we as a global community rise up to the challenge of successfully addressing climate change, so much good can come of it.
+If we as a global community rise up to the challenge of successfully addressing climate disruption, so much good can come of it.
 The prestigious international interdisciplinary Lancet Commission has said that addressing climate change presents the greatest global health opportunity of the 21st century.
 If we successfully reduce emissions to safe levels, the health of humans all over the world will benefit.

 How We Do It

-Sample Initiatives
+Sample Initiatives and Programs

 Giving People the “How”